About

 Alongside his clinical work, his writing reflects the same focus on how people make sense of illness from the inside.
 He is the author of Living Alongside Cancer, a reflective blog centered on the inner psychological experience of illness.
 His writing draws from clinical experience and offers language for aspects of that experience that are often difficult to articulate.

-He works with patients receiving care through Memorial Sloan Kettering Cancer Center.
+He works with individuals and families receiving care through Memorial Sloan Kettering Cancer Center.

 For those seeking psychotherapy services, please contact MSK directly to inquire about care.